Everything You Need to Know About New Home Closing Costs

 What are closing costs?

 Closing costs are expenses that buyers and sellers pay in addition to the purchase price at the settlement of a real estate transaction.
 Closing costs are a requirement, whether you are buying a home or refinancing an existing mortgage loan.
 They are generally lumped together in one line item on your closing disclosure which lists your loan's essential details.
-You'll receive this document within three days before you close on your home, so you have enough time to review it in its entirety.

 Your closing costs are broken down into three main categories: